-In Spring 2021, 50 Mines undergraduate students can participate in a fun experience that will allow students to explore the field of computer engineering (CompE) and compete for awards and potentially a $2,500 scholarship (to be provided to eight finalists who choose to major or minor in CompE).
+In Summer 2021, 30 Mines undergraduate students can participate in a fun experience that will allow students to explore the field of computer engineering (CompE) and compete for awards and potentially a $2,500 scholarship (to be provided to eight finalists who choose to major or minor in CompE).
 Undergraduates must have successfully completed CSCI 101 and/or CSCI 102, or fulfilled equivalent requirements.
-Participants will be supplied with a Xilinx PYNQ boards and attend four, free, 2-hour workshops on Saturdays from 10:00AM-12:00PM where they will learn to use Xilinx PYNQ boards, programming in Python.
+Participants will be supplied with a Xilinx PYNQ boards and attend three, free, 3-hour evening workshops from 6:00PM-9:00PM (MT) where they will learn to use Xilinx PYNQ boards, programming in Python.
+The workshops can be attended in person or virtually.
 The purpose of this event is to encourage women to investigate whether a computer engineering career is for them!

 What you will do

-Participants will attend the seminars in January and February, and then complete a project of their choosing by April 14; you are encouraged to work in small teams, with up to 4 students per team.
+Participants will attend the workshops in May, and then complete a project of their choosing by July 22nd; you are encouraged to work in small teams, with up to 4 students per team.
 You will: